 •Remember not to eat or drink as instructed.
 You can take any medicines you usually take, with a small sip of water.

-•If you are a diabetic, do not take insulin or other blood sugar medications on the day of surgery.
+•If you are a diabetic, follow the instructions given to you by your physician or Pre-op nurse in regards to insulin or other blood sugar medications on the day of surgery.
 Your blood sugar level will be checked and monitored when you arrive.

 •Wear loose, comfortable clothes, and little or no makeup.